 - All individuals to undertake a self-assessment prior to attending any training activity for any COVID-19- symptoms.
-No-one should leave home to participate in powerchair football activity if they, or someone they live with, has any of the following: - A high temperature (above 37.8°C); - A new, continuous cough; - A loss of, or change to, their sense of smell or taste. - Waiting for a SARS-CoV-2 (COVID-19) test result
+No-one should leave home to participate in powerchair football activity if they, or someone they live with, has any of the following: - A high temperature (above 37.8°C); - A new, continuous cough; - o A loss of, or change to, their sense of smell or taste. - Waiting for a SARS-CoV-2 (COVID-19) test result

-In addition to the above, attendees MUST provide to the session / event Covid Officer:
+In addition to the above, attendees MUST provide to the Covid Officer:

-1. Proof of full vaccination, where both doses received have been received no less than 2 weeks before the event.
+1.Evidence of their vaccination status.
 Evidence will be accepted in the form of a screenshot or pdf download from your NHS COVID Pass on the NHS App or a copy of the English vaccination letter.
 A vaccination card will not be accepted.